-The artist Pinturicchio painted the rich frescoes in the Borgia Apartments, the area on the first floor where Pope Alexander VI lived.
+The artist Pinturicchio painted the rich frescoes in the rooms of the Borgia Apartment, the area on the first floor where Pope Alexander VI lived.
 The rich, colorful frescoes depict scenes from Egyptian and Greek mythology and speak to the lavishness of the Vatican Palace.

 04 of 07